 Jeffrey Niew, Board Member

-Jeffrey S. Niew is the Chief Operating Officer of Knowles Electronics.
+Jeffrey S. Niew is the President and Chief Executive Officer of Knowles Corporation.
 Mr. Niew joined Knowles in June 2000 and has been held various management positions among which he was responsible for the development and productization of the SiSonic MEMS based microphone.
 Prior to joining Knowles, he was the Business Development Manager for Littelfuse Incorporated, a global electronics manufacturer specializing in the consumer and automotive markets.
 In addition he held various engineering and marketing positions in the optoelectronics division of Hewlett-Packard.
 Mr. Niew has a Bachelor of Science degree in Mechanical Engineering from the University of Illinois at Chicago.

 Dennis Roberson, Board Member